 Figure 1.
 Gross MIKTA Product.
-The ring is composed of the GDP's of the different MIKTA countries.

-MIKTA has also been realistic and careful in managing expectations.
-During the last MIKTA foreign ministers' meeting, which took place on November 2014 in the wake of the G20 summit in Brisbane, a series of bottom-up activities was agreed.
+The ring is composed of the GDP's of the different MIKTA countries.4 meeting, which took place on November 2014 in the wake of the G20 summit in Brisbane, a series of bottom-up activities was agreed.
 Besides diplomatic consultations, the first bottom-up activities will include simplification of student exchange programmes within MIKTA states; academic seminars and joint projects including think-tanks and other cultural exchange programmes were raised.
 Recently, MIKTA's permanent missions in Geneva have identified the topics on which they want to focus their efforts: UN governance, global health, disaster risk reduction, humanitarian affairs, and gender.